Aurica Bojescu: Biography

-In 2019, Bojescu was one of the several participants in a meeting between the Hungarian politician Zsolt Németh and Thorbjørn Jagland, Secretary General of the Council of Europe.
+Bojescu has held the office of deputy chairman of the Council of Representatives of Public Associations of National Minorities and Indigenous Peoples of the education ministry of Ukraine.
+In 2019, she was one of several participants in a meeting between the Hungarian politician Zsolt Németh and Thorbjørn Jagland, Secretary General of the Council of Europe.
 Several matters were discussed during the meeting, including the situation of the minority languages of Ukraine.
 She also met in 2022 with representatives of the Hungarian minority of Ukraine in the headquarters of the Transcarpathian Hungarian Cultural Association (KMKSZ).

 Bojescu was awarded the Order of Cultural Merit in the rank of "Knight", in the F Category ("The promotion of culture"), on 6 March 2025 by the President of Romania.
 She received the award in appreciation of her "important contributions made to the promotion of Romanian language and literature [...] for the preservation of Romanian traditions and civilization and the promotion of Romania's image in Ukraine".
 Victor Micula, Romania's ambassador to Ukraine, stated that the award was a culmination of her activities carried out over decades.
-Bojescu and two other Ukrainian Romanian figures received the award in a ceremony at the National Palace of the Romanians of Chernivtsi.
+Bojescu and two other Ukrainian Romanian figures (writer and journalist Maria Andrieș and journalist Nicolae Șapcă, for the same reasons) received the award in a ceremony at the National Palace of the Romanians of Chernivtsi.